+The pharmacy owner needs to review this payment claim and then submit it.
 Claims for payment for this service should be made monthly, via the MYS portal and no later than three months from the claim period for the chargeable activity provided.
 Claims which relate to work completed more than three months after the claim period in question, will not be paid.

-If the member is commissioned to deliver any related services e.g. the Pharmacy Contraception Service (incorporating BP clinic measurement), the member may not claim twice for the same activity.
+If the pharmacy owner is commissioned to deliver any related services, e.g. the Pharmacy Contraception Service (incorporating BP clinic measurement), the pharmacy owner may not claim twice for the same activity.

-The interim dataset to be reported to NHSBSA's MYS portal is listed in Annex F of the service specification.
-Data should only be reported for the completed service.
-For example, where a clinic check has been undertaken and an ABPM is required, which will be undertaken in the following month, the data for the complete service provision should be reported once both elements of the service (clinic check and ABPM) have been completed.
+Data will only be submitted by the NHS assured IT system for completed service provisions.
+For example, where a clinic check has been undertaken and an ABPM is required, which will be undertaken in the following month, the data for the complete service provision will be reported once both elements of the service (clinic check and ABPM) have been completed.

-The full dataset for the Hypertension Case-Finding Advanced service can be found in Annex F of the service specification.
+The full dataset for the Hypertension Case-Finding Service can be found in Annex F of the service specification.